The Cost of Methadone Treatments

 In addition to the medically prescribed and distributed methadone treatments at the outpatient clinics, patients get comprehensive medical services (such as physical exams and HIV testing) and individual and group counseling sessions.

-No matter what the financial situation, Trenton opens its doors to whoever needs help.
+No matter what the financial situation, RCA opens its doors to whoever needs help.